DataFire/Integrations/integrations/generated/google_sqladmin/README.md

   * backupRunId `string`: The ID of the backup run to restore from.
   * instanceId `string`: The ID of the instance that the backup was taken from.
   * kind `string`: This is always sql#restoreBackupContext.

+### RotateServerCaContext
+* RotateServerCaContext `object`: Instance rotate server CA context.
+  * kind `string`: This is always sql#rotateServerCaContext.
+  * nextVersion `string`: The fingerprint of the next version to be rotated to.
+If left unspecified, will be rotated to the most recently added server CA version.

 ### Settings
 * Settings `object`: Database instance settings.